 It’s a positive loop:

 - When the culture supports agile decision making and “fast failure”, people are more willing to come up with and execute new ideas.

-- When people aren’t afraid to express their hopes and desires, more ideas are being implemented, which strengthens innovative company culture.
+- When people aren’t afraid to express their hopes and desires, more ideas are generated and implemented, which strengthens innovative company culture.

-This obviously doesn’t mean that you should start taking more risk but to learn how to remove uncertainty instead.
-Although it will never be possible to foresee all consequences of an innovation, playing it too safe with your innovation efforts, can be the biggest risk of all.
+This obviously doesn’t mean that you should start taking more risks but to learn how to remove uncertainty instead.
+Although it will never be possible to foresee all the consequences of an innovation, playing it too safe with your innovation efforts, can be the biggest risk of all.

 The Corporate Startup sums up the point quite well: “Innovation is the creation of new products and services, that deliver value to customers, in a manner that is supported by a sustainable and profitable business model.
 This is the job of innovators.
 If your Innovation Lab does not do this, calling it an Innovation Lab is a misnomer.
 Better to call it: The Lets Hangout and Work on Cool Stuff Lab.”

-The same point applies to smaller organizations: hiring one innovation manager and giving them a budget isn’t innovation.
+The same point applies to smaller organisations: hiring one innovation manager and giving them a budget isn’t innovation.
 We all know that having one dedicated person for driving change isn’t a sustainable way to manage innovation, especially not in the long-term.
-Instead, innovation should be integrated into the systems and actual ways of working on all levels of an organization
+Instead, new innovations should be integrated into the systems, learning programs and actual ways of working on all levels of an organization